Tag: Delphi history

 The Trojan horse

 After their victory against the Spartans in 414 B.C., Argos dedicated a bronze simulacrum of the Trojan Horse to commemorate their prominent victory.
-According to Pausanias’s description it was a work of Antiphanes from Argos.
+According to Pausanias’s description, it was a work of Antiphanes from Argos.
 Today, only the stone plinths of the horse’s tiered pedestal and its fastening hole on the surface of one stone are preserved.

 The votive of Tarantinias

 The votive depicted bronze horses and women in captivity.
 Dedicated to Apollo, this votive comes from the residents of Tarans.
-They commemorated their victory over the Messapii in the beginning of the 5th century B.C.
+They commemorated their victory over the Messapii at the beginning of the 5th century B.C.
 According to Pausanias, Ageladas, who descended from Argos, created this piece.
-In partially preserved pedestal, the inscription states “Taραντίνοι Ἀπόλλωνι από Μεσσαπίων [ελόντε)ς δεκάταν” “The Tarantians dedicated this to Apollo from the tenth of the spoils they seized from the Messaplans”.
+In the partially preserved pedestal, the inscription states “Taραντίνοι Ἀπόλλωνι από Μεσσαπίων [ελόντε)ς δεκάταν” “The Tarantians dedicated this to Apollo from the tenth of the spoils they seized from the Messaplans”.